Reimbursement for Overpaid Child Support in Arizona

 Interpreting Statutory Law for Legislature Intent

 The Arizona Court of Appeals noted a trial court’s decision whether to order reimbursement of an overpayment of child support is within its discretion and that this discretion is “abused” when the Court commits an error of law when reaching a decision.
-The primary goal when interpreting statutory law is to give effect to the intent of the legislature and the best evidence of the legislature’s intent is the statutory language.
-When text can be reasonably interpreted to indicate more than one clear meaning, the Court turns to the background, the purpose, the spirit of the law, and the effect of the statute.
+The primary goal when interpreting the statutory law is to give effect to the intent of the legislature and the best evidence of the legislature’s intent is the statutory language.
+When the text can be reasonably interpreted to indicate more than one clear meaning, the Court turns to the background, the purpose, the spirit of the law, and the effect of the statute.

 The father argued A.R.S.
 Section 25-527 entitled him to a reimbursement of child support paid from November 2012 through May 2013 even though he not seek a termination of his child support until 2014.
 The Arizona Court of Appeals disagreed with his argument.
 The Appellate Court interpreted the statute to apply to reimbursement of child support payments after a motion to terminate child support has been filed.
 Here, the father made his last child support payment months before it would have been reduced or terminated.
 The statute, therefore, did not entitle him to reimbursement.